Managing Users & Access Permissions

 On an organizational level:

-Admin: Manage a whole organization including full access to all datasets, teams, and projects.
-Admins can access all administrative settings - similiar to
+Admin: Manage a whole organization, including full access to all datasets, teams, and projects.
+Admins can access all administrative settings - similar to

 Team Managersbut for all teams - and have full control over all datasets - similar to

 Dataset Managers.
 They can promote other users to

 Edit Teams and Permissionsmodal at the top of the user list.
 Admins can access ALL annotations, datasets, projects, tasks, etc belonging to their respective organization and can modify any setting of an organization.
 Admins have the most permissions in your organization, and this role should be assigned with care.